Cyphrme/Tree/README.md

 ### Structure
+Input seed is a random number of the same size as the digest algorithm's output.
+The identity (id) of the seed is the digest of the seed.
+Branch digests are calculated by appending a sequential nonce, e.g. byte 0, byte 1, ..., to the seed and hashing.
+Because a sequential nonce is used, any branch can quickly be calculated by position in the tree.

 The digest calculation step appends an integer encoded as little endian byte(s), the least significant byte is to the left, denoting branch number.
-Note that the "Identity" of the seed is not apart of the branch.
+Also note that the identity of the seed is not apart of the branch.

 	S ─(S)────────► ID
 	│